 Further call this method in search button click

-# region "Scenario 1"

-//stockData.DataSource = await GetDataFromAPIAsync(searchText.Text, cts.Token);

-//Logs.Text += "API returned data" + Environment.NewLine;

-#endregion

-# region "Scenario 2"

 highCPUCount = await DoHighCPUIntense(cts.Token);

 Logs.Text += $"Counted till {highCPUCount.ToString()}" + Environment.NewLine;

-#endregion
+Running this application and clicking on Search button will give output as shown in Figure 6.9 where it retrieved data till cancellation is initiated

-Fig 6.7 – Windows form after cancelling search operation and handling without exception
+Figure 6.9 – Windows form after cancelling search operation and handling without exception

-Cancellation in this method is validating if cancellation is requested and then returning gracefully to caller which further handles.
+Cancellation in this method is validating if cancellation is requested and then returning gracefully to caller which further handles it.
 You can notice that in the second example code won’t go to the catch block.

-Another important feature of cancellation token is that it allows to pass CancellationToken.None to any method that accepts cancellation token, this indicates that calling method can never cancel this method.
-For all the framework methods there will be an overload available that accepts cancellation token, similar overload can be provided by developers if they are building libraries/APIs that support async and are developed using TAP.
+Cancellation also supports something called as CancellationToken.None which tells the caller that method can never be cancelled.
+So in the above example we can pass CancellationToken.None to GetAsync method which means that API call won’t be cancelled at the network level even though from UI search method is cancelled.

+Note – Please refer to sample Stocks.API project under Chapter 6 folder for the API implementation.

 Progress reporting

 With async pattern developer has the capability to run multiple long running operations in background, reporting progress on how much of operation is completed/pending is important feature to enhance user experience, this helps users to cancel a long running request and gives more fluidic behavior to your application.
 Typically, applications will have this a progress bar and a cancel button to indicate the amount of work done/remaining and cancel button if user wants to opt out from a long running operation.